DC-analysis/dclab/docs/sec_getting_started.rst

-In addition, dclab already comes with code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours and points in polygons) to reduce the list of dependencies (these libraries are not required by dclab).
+In addition, dclab already comes with code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours and points in polygons) to reduce the list of dependencies (these libraries are not required to run dclab).

 Note that if you are installing from source or if no binary wheel is available for your platform and Python version, `Cython <http://cython.org/>`_